ActumProcessing/actumprocessing.github.io/source/index.html.md

 | `type` | The transaction type can be either `basic` or `extended` (if neither are provided, then `default=basic`) | -- | N

-# Validation Errors
+## Validation Errors

 Upon submission, the Actum Processing system will validate each form field.
 If all required form fields are valid, the request will be sent to our transaction server.
-If a form field is invalid or not supplied as required, the output returned to your script will contain a listing of errors, which are listed below.
+If a form field is invalid or not supplied as required, the output returned to your script will contain a listing of errors, which are included below.

 * Email address is required.
 * Email address is invalid.